prefix-dev/pixi/docs/advanced/authentication.md

 ---
 part: pixi
 title: Authenticate pixi with a server
-description: Authenticate requests to the prefix GraphQL or REST endpoints with API keys
+description: Authenticate pixi to access private channels
 ---

 You can authenticate pixi with a server like prefix.dev, a private quetz instance or anaconda.org.